 Chase River Real Estate

-Located in one of Nanaimo's southernmost communities, Chase River homes for sale begin just below Chase River Estuary Park, extending southwest towards Cinnabar Valley and Extension.
-Similar to its northern neighbours, this community's beginnings are steeped in the mining culture that brought Nanaimo to life.
+Located in one of Nanaimo's southernmost communities, the Chase River community border begins just below Chase River Estuary Park (now permanently closed), extending southwest towards the communities of Cinnabar Valley and Extension.
+Similar to its northern neighbours, this community's beginnings are steeped in the same mining culture that brought Nanaimo to life.
 Because of an agricultural focus around the turn of the century, Chase River was divided into larger lots, and today homes are available with large yards and a more rural feel.
 Contact Carly Carey today to start your home search, or click to learn more about Chase River real estate.

 Property Types (active listings)